Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 1. Location: Properties situated in urban areas like Hartford might have different fees compared to those in rural areas due to varying market activity levels.

-2. Larger properties need more thorough evaluations, which can cause estimate costs to go up.
+2. Larger properties need more thorough evaluations, which can cause estimated costs to go up.

 3. Complexity: Features like unique architecture or historical significance can make the appraisal process more complicated, increasing the fees.